3D Print QR Codes That Actually Scan

 3D Print QR FAQ

-Answers for STL export, print settings, scanability, and how the Matter QR workflow fits beside printable QR.
+Answers for STL export, print settings, scanability, and how Matter QR fits beside printable QR.

-Start with QR content, choose a physical size that keeps modules printable, export STL with reference SVG or PNG files, then test the printed part in the real scan environment.
+Start with QR content, choose a physical size that keeps the small QR squares printable, export STL with reference SVG or PNG files, then test the printed part in the real scan environment.

-A scannable print needs clean module edges, preserved quiet zone, enough contrast, suitable relief height, and testing with real phones under expected lighting.
+A scannable print needs clean QR square edges, a preserved clear border, enough contrast, suitable raised height, and testing with real phones under expected lighting.

-Use a stable base, moderate relief height, and enough overall size for each QR module to print cleanly.
+Use a stable backing, moderate raised height, and enough overall size for each QR square to print cleanly.
 The exact settings depend on material, nozzle, layer height, and scan distance.

 Yes.
-Matter setup QR generation is a secondary workflow for device onboarding, while STL and 3D printing remain the main physical QR topic cluster.
+Matter setup QR generation is a secondary path for device onboarding, while STL and 3D printing remain the main physical QR topic cluster.

 Use the builder when you are ready to make the QR physical